Dasharo/docs/docs/common-coreboot-docs/checkbox.md

 * TPM header
 * Other slots

+## Set up testing environment

 In order for the tests to not require any interference after their startup, perform the following steps:

-To stop the screen from being locked on suspend, open terminal and run the following command:
+To stop the screen from being locked on suspend, open the terminal and run the following command:

 ```bash
  gsettings set org.gnome.desktop.lockdown disable-lock-screen 'true'
 ```

-To execute all sudo commands without password, open terminal and run the following command:
+To execute all sudo commands without password, open the terminal and run the following command:

 ```bash
 sudo visudo
 ```

-Append the following entry at the end of file to run ALL command without a password for a user:
+Append the following entry at the end of file to run ALL commands without a password for a user:

 ```bash